Welcome to Day 10 of #100daysofenrichment and thank you for joining us on this journey!

 - have you explored height?

 It is very common for dogs to like resting on a raised surface.
 Piling up the dog beds might be chosen.
 Putting their bed onto a chair, a tub or on another upturned dog bed, on a crate or up on a step.
-Perhaps this is provide a better vantage point, perhaps it’s associated with them preferring to be up off the ground.
+Perhaps this provides a better vantage point, perhaps it’s associated with them preferring to be up off the ground.

 There are also a number of commercially available raised beds that many dogs love.